jdjuan/sass-workshop/README.md

 2. Create an **index.html** file and import the stylesheets links that were output in the console:
 ![alt text](https://github.com/jdjuan/sass-workshop/blob/master/slides/images/readme-image.png "Console Links")

-3. Make compass update your files every time they change by typing in the console:
+3. Make Compass update your files every time they change by typing in the console:

 	`$ cd ..`<br>

 	`$ compass watch MyProject`

-5. Create a file called **style.scss** within the sass folder and import it in your html file.
+5. Create a file called **style.scss** within the sass folder and import it into your html file.

 6. Your final project tree should look like this:<br>
 ![alt text](https://github.com/jdjuan/sass-workshop/blob/master/slides/images/readme-image3.png "Final Tree Structure")